yu0bab/vxsacademy-course-s-/26 - objects.md

 Sounds like a cool book!
 But hmm, all of these variables are talking about the same thing: the book.
 I think there should be a better way to describe all these variables since they're talking about the same thing.
 Luckily, there is another way to describe them: objects!

 # Objects
-And object in Javascript is a way of storing multiple values in one variable, like arrays.
+An object in Javascript is a way of storing multiple values in one variable, like arrays.
 But instead of a list of things like arrays, an object stores properties of things.
 Let me show you how to make one with an example:
 ```js
 var preston = {
     //These 3 things, name, age, and height, are all properties